Jyväskylä: Economy

 Because of excellent connections, Jyväskylä was a busy marketplace even before the first permanent settlements were founded in the current city centre.
 The establishment of Finland's first three Finnish-speaking schools: the lycée in 1858, the teachers’ college in 1863, and the girls’ school in 1864 proved to be the most significant steps in regards to later development of Jyväskylä.
 Educational services became the heart of the economic growth of the city.
 In 1912 Wilhelm Schauman founded a plywood mill on the shores of Jyväsjärvi.
+Schaumans plywood factory soon became the country's largest producer of plywood.
 Soon other kinds of forest based businesses opened factories and premises in the city.
 Thus, lumber, pulp, and paper became the second stronghold of the economy in Jyväskylä.
 Later, the high quality education and paper machinery industry tempted information technology businesses to settle in the city.

 Nowadays, the main sources of subsistence in Jyväskylä are educational and health care services, paper machinery production, information technology, and renewable energy.
 The most important private employers are paper machinery producer Metso ltd., retail trade company Keskimaa Cooperative Society, real estate service company ISS, and wind turbine gear manufacturer Moventas.
 The biggest public employers are the City of Jyväskylä, the Central Finland Health Care District, the University of Jyväskylä, and the Air Force Academy.

 As of 2010, only 1% of the labor force works on the primary sector, 21% on the secondary sector, and 78% on the service sector of the economy.

 In April 2012, the unemployment rate in Jyväskylä was 12.2%, which was higher than average in Finland (9.8% in 1/2012).
 As of July 2012, there are about 61,000 jobs in Jyväskylä.
 The average income per income earner was €24,380 in 2010.

 In 2011, Jyväskylä topped in an image evaluation study among businesses.
 The city reached the highest score of large Finnish cities in the study, succeeding especially in the availability of skilled work force, on commercial services, on transport connections, and on geographical location.

 The Gross domestic product per capita in the city of Jyväskylä was €33,688 in 2005.
 The self-sufficiency in workplaces exceeded 100% in the city, raising the GDP per capita higher than the national average.
 The GDP per capita of the whole Jyväskylä region was €28,718 in 2007.
 The regional GDP per capita is lower than the Finnish national average, mainly due to high number of students and a relatively high unemployment rate.